Yorba Linda, California

 Yorba Linda is known for its connection to Richard Nixon, the 37th president of the United States.
 His birthplace is a National Historic Landmark, and his presidential library and museum are also located in the city.

 Etymology

-The name Yorba Linda is made up of two parts: Yorba, after Don Bernardo Yorba, a Californio ranchero who historically owned the area, and Linda, Spanish for beautiful.
-The name was created 1908 by the Janss Investment Company.
+The name Yorba Linda is made up of two parts: Yorba, after Don Bernardo Yorba, a Californio ranchero who historically owned the area, and linda, Spanish for beautiful.
+The name was created in 1908 by the Janss Investment Company.

 History

-Indigenous
+Pre-history

 The area is the home of the Tongva, Luiseño, and Juaneño tribal nations, who were there "as early as 4,000 years ago."
 The Tongva defined their world as Tovaangar, a nation which "extended from Palos Verdes to San Bernardino, from Saddleback Mountain to the San Fernando Valley" and included the entire territory of present-day Yorba Linda.
 Spanish colonization between 1769 and 1840 brought "disease, invasive species, and livestock" into the area, which "upended the ecological balance of the region and forced the Tongva to resettle around three missions."
 The village of Hutuknga was located in the area of Yorba Linda.